Thimmamma Marrimanu: Religious significance

-The great banyan tree is revered by the people of Indian-origin religions such as Hinduism (including Vedic, Shaivism, Dravidian Hinduism), Buddhism, Jainism, and Sikhism.
+The great banyan tree is revered by the people of Indian-origin religions such as Hinduism (including Vedic, Shaivism, Dravidian Hinduism), Buddhism and Jainism.
 A small temple dedicated to Thimmamma is beneath the tree.
 The residents of the region strongly believe that if a childless couple worships Thimmamma they will beget a child in the next year.
 A large jatara is conducted at Thimmamma on the day of the Shivaratri festival, when thousands flock to the tree to worship it.

-Recordation
+Reputation

 The tree was first noticed and revealed to the world by Regret Iyer (Sathyanarayana Iyer), a freelance journalist and photographer from Bangalore, Karnataka, India, who made all efforts to have the tree recorded in the Guinness Book of World Records as "World's largest Banyan Tree" in the 1989 edition.

+A Telugu-language historical novel Sri Veeraiah Nayakuni charitra (Thimmammamarrimanu kata) (శ్రీ వీరయ్య నాయకుని చరిత్ర) was written and published by academic Dr. S. S. Giridhara Prasad Roy, in 1989.
+He translated and published the same story with the title The Story of Thimmammamarrimanu in 2012.
+He has written an article Thimmammamarrimanu: A Folk Tale of Anantapuramu District in 2016.

-Thimmamma Marrimanu was discussed in the second segment of the BBC series 'The Tree Spirits' (29 August 2017).
+Thimmamma Marrimanu was discussed in the second segment of the BBC series The Tree Spirits (29 August 2017).